Fine structure from normal iterability: Introduction

-If $M,N$ are seg-pms, a \emph{$(-1)$-embedding} $\pi:M\to N$ is an $\rSigma_1$-elementary (with respect to the segmented-premouse language) embedding which is cofinal in $\OR^N$.
-And \emph{near $(-1)$-embedding} and \emph{$(-1)$-lifting} are defined likewise.
+Let $M,N$ be active pre-ISC-premice and $\pi:M\to N$.\footnote{When we consider embeddings $\pi:M\to N$ of active pre-ISC-premice at ``degree $-1$'', we have $\dom(\pi)=M$.
+Note that this differs from the conventions when $M,N$ are active type 3 premice, where fine structural maps $\pi:M\to N$ are literally of the form $\pi:M^\sq\to N^\sq$.} We say $\pi$ is a \emph{$(-1)$-embedding} iff $\pi$ is $\Sigma_1$-elementary and cofinal in $\rho_{(-1)}^N=\OR^N$.
+We say $\pi$ is a \emph{near $(-1)$-embedding} iff it is $\Sigma_1$-elementary, and \emph{$(-1)$-lifting} iff $\pi$ is $\Sigma_0$-elementary.
 (Note that, for example, a near $m$-embedding between type 3 premice induces an $\rSigma_{m+2}$-elementary embedding between the unsquashed structures.
 Likewise, a near $(-1)$-embedding is $\rSigma_1$-elementary between the unsquashed structures.
-Degree $(-1)$ is the that immediately below $0$ in the squashed hierarchy.)
+Degree $(-1)$ sits immediately below degree $0$ in the squashed hierarchy.)